YufenLin/opportunity_youth/README.md

 * There are just over 12,000 Opportunity Youth in the Road Map Project region (South Seattle and South King County).
 This is a marked decrease to the 19,000 reported in the 2016 study (and recently reported in the Seattle Times).
 * A possible trend we have identified is that the percentage of Opportunity Youth with a college degree (Associates degree or higher) has decreased by 6% (total between all age groups) when compared to 2014 figures.
 * We have also found that in the 19-21 age group, college enrollment has decreased by 3% relative to 2014.
-* Another trend we have identified is that the percentage of Opportunity Youth that have completed High School (or obtained a GED) has increased by 6%.
+* Another trend we have identified is that the percentage of Opportunity Youth that have completed High School (or obtained a GED) has increased by 6% .

 ## Methodology

-* Query data from a PostgreSQL database;
+* Query data from a [PostgreSQL database](https://www.postgresql.org/) (of US Census PUMA regions);
 * Using Jupyter Notebook to combine our code, our notes, and data visualization.
-To visualize descriptive statistics, use matplotlib to create bar charts and geopandas to create population choropleth map;
+To visualize descriptive statistics, use matplotlib to create bar charts and GeoPandas to create population choropleth map;
 * Map Figure Generation
     + Map data obtained from [US Government website](), Shape file of Washington State PUMA regions
-    + GeoPandas library used to map the shape file
+    + [GeoPandas library](http://geopandas.org/) used to map the shape file
-    + Data obtained from Postgresql database used to populate choropleth maps of Opportunity Youth and job opportunities in South King County
+    + Data obtained from PostgreSQL database used to populate choropleth maps of Opportunity Youth and job opportunities in South King County

 ## Process
 * A map that visualizes which parts of King County are a part of South King County;
-* Estimated number of opportunity youth in South King County from US Census PUMS data in 2017([2017_PUMS_README](references/ACS2013_2017_PUMS_README.pdf),[PUMS_Data_Dictionary_2017](references/PUMS_Data_Dictionary_2017.pdf)).
-Variables:
+* Estimated number of opportunity youth in South King County from US Census PUMS data in 2017([2017_PUMS_README](references/ACS2013_2017_PUMS_README.pdf), [PUMS_Data_Dictionary_2017](references/PUMS_Data_Dictionary_2017.pdf)).
+Variables includes:
     + PUMA is in South King County.
 Public use microdata area code (PUMA) based on 2010 Census definition
     + Employment status recode(ESR)
     + School enrollment (SCH)